NAVIGATION COURSEs FOR RUNNERS

 I emphasize that this is a course all about learning, and no one learns anything if they are on the brink of collapse.
 I'm not going to be beasting you up and down hill reps through rough heather!
 Whilst we will spend a lot of time running as a group, there will also be plenty of exercises where you go off solo or in pairs and adjust your pace accordingly.

-If you're concerned about your fitness level, you might consider the Beginners course which is aimed at both runners and hillwalkers - the basics are the same, but that course is all done at walking pace wearing walking clothes and equipment.
+If you're really concerned about your fitness level, you might consider the Beginners course which is aimed at both runners and hillwalkers - the basics are the same, but that course is all done at walking pace wearing walking clothes and equipment.

 Where will the course take place?